valhio/webstore-java-api/README.md

 To use the API, you can send HTTP requests to the API endpoints using a tool like Postman.
 The base URL for the API is `http://localhost:8080/api/v1`.

-## Features

-The E-commerce RESTful API includes the following features:

-- User authentication and authorization with access levels in the form of Roles and Authorities
-- User registration and login using OAuth2-Jwt
-- User order history
-- Product categories
-- Product search
-- Product filtering
-- Shopping cart
-- Checkout process
-- Product Pages
-- Admin dashboard (only accessible by authenticated users with admin privileges)
-- Product management (only accessible by authenticated users with admin privileges)
-- User profile management (only accessible by authenticated users with admin privileges)
-- User role management (only accessible by authenticated users with admin privileges)
-- User authority management (only accessible by authenticated users with admin privileges)
-- Order management (only accessible by authenticated users with admin privileges)
-- Category management (only accessible by authenticated users with admin privileges)

 ## Technologies

 The E-commerce RESTful API was built using the following technologies: